 - Electric Machines (motors and generators)

-For readers who might not be familiar with the Canadian education scene, my school could be most closely compared to an American vocational/technical school, except that it’s heavily publicly subsidized, providing some of the lowest-cost higher education in the country.
-The entrance requirements include a high school diploma or demonstrated equivalency, and tuition is between $1000-2700 per year.
-The median age of students is higher than an undergraduate classroom — many students have been in the workforce for several years and/or have children.
+For readers who might not be familiar with the Canadian education scene, my school could be most closely compared to an American vocational/technical school, except that it’s publicly subsidized.
+The entrance requirements include a high school diploma or demonstrated equivalency, and tuition is between $1000-3000 per year.
+The median age of students is higher than an average undergraduate classroom — many students have been in the workforce for several years and/or have children.